 The shiniest spot on the Statue of Liberty is the flame on her torch.
 It’s made of copper inside, but coated in a thin layer of gold, like a lot of our jewelry.
 So Bedtime Math fan Emerson S. asked, how much gold is on that flame?
 The torch stands more than 300 feet off the ground, so it’s bigger than it looks.
 It’s about the same height as the Statue’s pointy finger, which is 8 feet tall.
 But gold can be pounded really, really thin: 1 ounce of gold, which is 1/2 the weight of a candy bar but only the size of a quarter, can spread to cover 100 square feet — about the size of your bedroom floor!
-Thankfully, jeweler Kristen Reyes found the actual answer: the torch is covered in 5,000 little 3-inch squares that weigh less than 6 ounces total.
+Thankfully, this encyclopedia gives the actual answer: the torch is covered in 5,000 little 3-inch squares that weigh less than 6 ounces total.
 We think the Statue likes that more than a pair of earrings.

 Wee ones: Who’s taller, you or that 8-foot-tall flame?
 Find out your height in feet!

 Little kids: If you can make 2 gold earrings from each ounce of gold, how many earrings can you make from 2 ounces?
 Bonus: If half of the 6 ounces of gold on the torch peeled off, how much would be left on there?